san089/goodreads_etl_pipeline/README.md

 Finally, copy the dag and plugin folder to EC2 inside airflow home directory.
 Also, checkout [Airflow Connection](https://github.com/san089/goodreads_etl_pipeline/blob/master/docs/Airflow_Connections.md) for setting up connection to EMR and Redshift from Airflow.

 ### Setting up EMR
-Spinning up EMR cluster is preety straight forward.
+Spinning up EMR cluster is pretty straight forward.
 You can use AWS Guide available [here](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs.html).

 ETL jobs in the project uses [psycopg2](https://pypi.org/project/psycopg2/) to connect to Redshift cluster to run staging and warehouse queries.
 To install psycopg2 on EMR: